 Delete an Existing User

-To delete an existing user in MySQL use the following MySQL
+DROP syntax deletes an existing user in MySQL database:

 DROP USER 'user_name'@'localhost';